 Sooner or later, most small businesses find they need financing, whether to fuel growth or resolve a cash flow gap.
 When deciding which funding avenue might be right for your business, it can be helpful to become familiar with options besides traditional bank loans.
-Some financing avenues you can consider are outlined below, including:
+Some business financing avenues you can consider are outlined below, including:

 - Loans from friends and family